Home ยป Italian Pasta Recipes ยป Cavatelli

 5. Cut the rope into short lengths

-6. Using two fingers, press and roll each piece of dough making an indentation.
+6. Using two fingers, press and roll each piece of dough creating an indentation.
 This creates a curl in the pasta and makes it longer.

-two-step photo collage showing how to shape cavatelli pasta using a fork or a cavatelli board.
+Two-step photo collage showing how to shape pasta using a fork or a gnocchi board.

 You can also roll pieces of pasta against the tines of a fork, pressing and curling the dough as you roll.
-Or alternatively, you may have a cavatelli board or gnocchi board which can be used instead.
+Or, alternatively, you may have a cavatelli board or a gnocchi board (pictured above), which can be used instead.

-Making the dough for cavatelli pasta is just like any other pasta dough just the ingredients will vary.
-So once you’ve tried this pasta you might like to move on to other shapes like busiate, tagliatelle, garganelli, tonnarelli or ricotta cavatelli.
+Making the dough for cavatelli pasta is just like any other pasta dough except the ingredients will vary.
+So once you’ve tried this pasta, you might like to move on to other shapes like busiate, tagliatelle, garganelli, tonnarelli, or ricotta cavatelli.

-This cavatelli pasta is not like egg pasta which is silky and cooks quickly.
-Eggless pasta has more chew and can take longer to cook than you think particularly because this shape is rather thick.
+• This cavatelli pasta is unlike egg pasta, which is silky and cooks quickly.
+Eggless pasta has more chew and can take longer to cook than you think, particularly because this shape is rather thick.
 Check doneness by tasting.

 What is cavatelli pasta?

-Cavatelli pasta is an eggless, slightly chewy pasta made with just semolina (or other flour) and water.
-This short, hand shaped pasta looks a little bit like shells with a hollow for capturing all the sauce.
-Actually the name means “little hollows”.
+Cavatelli pasta is an eggless, slightly chewy pasta made with only semolina (or other flour) and water.
+This short, hand-shaped pasta looks a bit like a shell with a hollow for capturing all the sauce.
+Actually, the name means “little hollows”.
 Another version includes ricotta in the dough.
 Cavatelli are often served with broccoli and garlic.

 What is the difference between cavatelli and gnocchi?

 Gnocchi are made from a dough that uses potatoes or ricotta and flour and not really pasta at all.
-Cavatelli pasta instead are a semolina/flour and water pasta.
-The thing that is the same is how that are shaped and this means they are sometimes confused.
+Cavatelli pasta instead are an eggless pasta made with flour and water.
+The thing that is the same is how they are shaped and this means they are sometimes confused.

 Why does the dough shrink back when I try to roll it?